Please provide your zip code to see plans in your area.

 Nursing home enrollees would pay nearly all of this income toward their care if they were unable to transfer a portion of it to their spouse.

 Federal law requires states to restrict eligibility for Medicaid nursing home and HCBS to applicants with a home equity interest below a certain dollar amount.
-In 2020, states set their home equity limits based on a federal minimum home equity interest of $595,000 and a maximum of $893,000.
+States set these home equity levels based on a federal minimum of $688,000 and maximum of $1,033,000 in 2023.

 Because long-term care is expensive, individuals can have an incentive to give away or transfer assets to others so they can become eligible for Medicaid LTSS benefits.
 To curb this incentive, federal law requires states to have a penalty period for Medicaid nursing home applicants who give away or transfer assets for less than their value.
 States have the option to also use a penalty period for HCBS.
 Medicaid will not pay for an enrollee’s LTSS during this penalty period.